Barniva/alx-interview/0x00-pascal_triangle/README.md

 Contributions, issues, and feature requests are welcome!
 Let's make this project better together. 💪

-## 📄 License

-This project is under the MIT License.
-For details, see MIT License.
+📄 License: This project is licensed under the MIT License. 📜

 Feel free to modify this to better suit your project's needs.
 Enjoy coding! 💻